5K20.40 Eddy Current Levitator

 - The disc spins at several thousand RPM.
 DO NOT TOUCH.

-- Keep the magnet in the center of the disc.
+- Keep the magnet away from the centre and edge of the aluminum disc.
 If the magnet comes too close to the edge it can skip and shatter.
-If it comes too close to the center, it can stick suddenly to the magnetic screws in the center.
+If it comes too close to the centre, it can stick suddenly to the magnetic screws in the centre.

 - The magnet is strong and brittle.
 Handle with care.

 - Position the magnet on the aluminum disc and hold on to the end of the piece of card stock.